jpedro/jpedro.github.io/self-hosting.md

 build your own.

-## Time to roll up sleeves
+## Replacing surge

 Using your own self hosting stack firstly you avoid surge.sh free plan's limits and no longer have to wait for Heroku's free dynos to start.
 You will lose surge's fast updated CDN though but we can fix that too.
-If you use Cloudflare, just set the static content subdomain(s) and proxy it through them.
+If you use Cloudflare, just set the static content subdomain(s) and proxy that through them.

 Replacing surge is the easiest.
 Just install nginx on a linux machine and run rsync to the right directory.